earthly/website/blog/_posts/2024-06-04-earthly-cloud-ui-updates.md

 ![Image]({{site.images}}{{page.slug}}/earthly-cloud-ui-updates-02.png)\
 </div>

-The new Build Details screen has four tabs.
 The first and default tab is the Overview tab.
 It is a quick look at the status and performance of a build.
 It shows details like build status, duration, the percentage of the build that was cached, and a high-level build timeline.

 ### Timings